Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization

-As a second experiment, we present SVHN-like synthetic examples to the network and vary the digit and the colors.
-We then compute for each prediction its response obtained using the LRP explanation method \cite{bach-plos15} (details in the Supplement).
-Examples and model responses are shown in Figure \ref{fig:insights} (right).
+As a second experiment, we present SVHN-like synthetic examples to our domain invariant network and vary the digit and the colors.
+Using the Layer-wise Relevance Propagation (LRP) explanation method \cite{bach-plos15}, we then compute for each prediction the local response of the model.
+The LRP method identifies the contribution of each input pixel to the prediction.
+These pixel-wise contributions can also be seen as the summands of a linear model, and the latter forms a local interpretable surrogate for the original model.
+We refer to weights of this linear model as the `LRP response map' (details on LRP and how to generate response maps are given in Supplementary Note C.2).

+A selection of examples and associated LRP response maps is shown in Figure \ref{fig:insights} (right), featuring two digit classes and SVHN-like color variations.
 Although we would expect that style and color play a marginal role in representation space (our objective has enforced invariance between the colored SVHN and the black\&white handwritten MNIST domains), recognizing such style and color variations remains an integral part of the neural network prediction strategy.
-We indeed observe that the model precisely adapts to the input digit by providing {\em individualized} response maps of corresponding colors.
+We indeed observe that the model precisely adapts to the input digit by providing {\em domain-specific} response maps of corresponding colors.